AaronAlmanza/TowerSource-Auto-Merging-Process/README.md

   	- Check if the reference record's `source` field and `created_date`'s year and month are the same with the associated record.
 If so, then that associated record will not be included in the auto merging process.
 Put that associated record in `case1_prox_audits_post_auto_merge_table`.
   	- At this point, we need to check the number of remaining records.
 If only one record remains from it, which for sure is the reference record, put that record as well in `case1_prox_audits_post_auto_merge_table` and then proceed to the next iterating grouping.
 But if more than one record remains, then put these records in `case1_auto_merge_further_filter` and then we will run the **Merging Logic** for that current iterating grouping.

-- At this point, the **Merging Logic**.
+- At this point, the **Merging Logic** will run.
 Here, we will be merging the focus/reference record and the remaining associated record into a singular record.
 In order to do this, the code needs to perform the following:

   	- If the `operator_name` of the reference record is either `Unassigned` or `Unkown` while the `operator_name` of the associated record is neither `Unassigned` nor `Unkown`, use the `operator_name` from the associated record.
 Otherwise, use the `operator_name` from the reference record.
   	- `focus_asset_id` and `focus_asset` should still be the same as the reference record.